 The locals were friendly and pointed things out.
 When I got to the mall, it was a breath of fresh air.
 The mall reminded me of a Chinese mall.
-Chinese malls or like American malls but like half the stores are kind a like someone who had a $500 or less budget and just bought their own supplies to set up the store.
+Chinese malls are half like American malls with their recognizable brands, but the other of stores seem like someone who had a $1,000 or less budget just bought their own supplies to set up the store.
 Basically, a lot of stores don’t look professional and polished like in the U.S. but bootstrapped.
 But then, there were those big corporation stores, like H&M, which is just like the H&M in America but more Asian.
 This mall really gave me a breath of fresh air and reduce my anxiety because amongst a sea of Asian faces walking around, I would occasionally see a group of white people or just people that were black or seem to be from America.

 I would walk up and ask them a quick question about what their favorite restaurant was at the mall or something like that.
 When they would talk back in English, I just filled at ease.
 I wasn’t here alone.
 I talked to one group of American men.
 I told them I was about to eat at this one cheap buffet and a vocal one told me that place was “shit” and to avoid eating there.
 (He didn’t mean it in a rude way.
 It was a friendly way.)
 He gave me some other recommendations.
 And I laughed.
 Something just felt good about being able to talk to someone while I was on the other side of the world.
 I also talked briefly to two white young ladies who were on a mission trip.
 They must’ve been a couple years younger than me, and very brave.